ellakoa/postcard-poem/content/posts/sweet-nothings.md

 ---
 title: Sweet Nothings
 description: >-
-  Fredville Park Nonnington, where trees have been allowed to be trees and mature in all their finery.
+  Fredville Park Nonington, where trees have been allowed to be trees and mature in all their finery.
 There are some very elderly sweet chestnut trees, their trunks have become gnarled and twisted in the most fantastical way.

   This couple stand quite close together, their crowns touching, how sweet is that?
 collection: Wonderful Britain